Hazardous Waste Landfills: The Last Stop for Harmful Waste

 When hazardous waste isn’t disposed of properly, it can be harmful to human health and unsafe for the environment.
 If mishandled, it can seep into the ground and pollute the water we drink or the soil we use — or even disperse into the air we breathe.
 That’s why hazardous waste landfills are designed to collect, treat and safely dispose of harmful materials.
 Learn more about the process and technology from Dan Collins, CEO of Wastebits, for a better understanding of what happens to hazardous waste.

-hazardous waste (n): a toxic, reactive, ignitable or corrosive material that poses a substantial or potential threat to public health and the environment
+Hazardous waste is defined as a toxic, reactive, ignitable or corrosive material that poses a substantial or potential threat to public health and the environment.

 You may use hazardous materials in your home every day and not even realize it.
 For example, paints, auto fluids and batteries are considered harmful items that can’t go in your regular trash.
 These items are not dangerous if you use them according to the directions on their labels, but they are typically prohibited from regular landfills because they can pose safety concerns if not handled properly.
 That’s why it’s important to take them to a hazardous waste drop-off facility and check with your city or county about specific guidelines.

 More Hazardous Waste FAQs